dartmouth-cs52/dartmouth-cs52.github.io/lectures/16_wrapup/index_slides.md

 * between ireland and austria
 * but becoming more efficient
 * regardless, is it ethical to convert energy directly into wealth?
+* and it just became harder with the recent bitcoin halving